rawphp-framework/rawphp-docs/README.md

 # RawPHP documentation
+This is the documentation for (RawPHP Framework](https://github.com/daveozoalor/RawPHP-framework), a very powerful and robust framework that let's you write laravel, cakephp, slim and php code inside it.
+It still lighter and faster than many of the base frameworks it was built with.
+It let's individuals with different PHP backgrounds work effectively and efficiently on the same project, same controllers and same views!

 RawPHP is easy to install.
 You just need a web server and a copy of RawPHP, that’s it!
 RawPHP runs on different web servers such as Microsoft IIS, nginx, LightHTTPD.